leobishop234/deepcover/README.md

 - **FUNCTION**: The function name
 - **COVERAGE**: The percentage of the function covered by the tests

-Then an **Total:** this value is calculated dynamically from AST representations of dependency functions.
+**Total:** is also shown, this value is calculated dynamically from SSA representations of dependency functions.

 Example output:
 ```